2 years after Jan. 6, speaker scrap freezes Congress again - NewsBreak

 Then, the insurrectionists trapped some lawmakers in the House chamber but never breached it.
 They held up national business for hours that day.

-Now some have felt trapped in the same chamber by the repeated, fruitless votes for speaker and House business is held up for this week and perhaps longer.
+Now some are feeling trapped in the same chamber by the repeated, fruitless votes for speaker — 11 votes so far — and House business is held up for this week and counting.

 “The stream of continuity here is extremism, elements of Trumpism, norms don’t matter,” says Democratic Rep. Mike Quigley of Illinois.
 “It’s not about governing, it’s about pontificating and advocating an extremist point of view.”